-Some security programs may be cause of Printer Not Working In Network, it may will block communication between your printer and your computer.
+Some security programs may be because of Printer Not Working In-Network, it may block communication between your printer and your computer.
 Security Software installed on your computer is designed to protect your computer against threats that can come from outside your network.
-A security software suite can contain different types of software such as anti-virus, anti-spyware, firewall and child protection applications.
+A security software suite can contain different types of software such as anti-virus, anti-spyware, firewall, and child protection applications.
 Firewalls are intended to block threats from outside your network, but can sometimes block communication between devices on your network and can cause problems when using network printers.
-In addition to your security software’s firewall, your operating system also has a firewall for the same purpose, one need to check it as well to solve, Printer Not Working In Network issue.
+In addition to your security software’s firewall, your operating system also has a firewall for the same purpose, one needs to check it as well to solve, Printer Not Working In Network issue.

 • What router settings are you using?